SUNCAT-Center/CatLearn/README.md

     prediction = gp.predict(test_fp=test_features)
 ```

 The above sample of code will train a GP with the squared exponential kernel, fitting some random function.
-Of course, this isn't so useful, more helpful examples and test scripts are present for most features; primarily, please see the [tutorials](https://gitlab.com/atoML/AtoML/tree/master/tutorials).
+Of course, this isn't so useful, more helpful examples and test scripts are present for most features; primarily, please see the [tutorials](https://github.com/SUNCAT-Center/CatLearn/tree/master/tutorials).

 ## Functionality

 [(Back to top)](#table-of-contents)

-There is much functionality in AtoML to assist in handling atom data and building optimal models.
+There is much functionality in CatLearn to assist in handling atom data and building optimal models.
 This includes:

 -   API to other codes:
     -   [Atomic simulation environment](https://wiki.fysik.dtu.dk/ase/) API